Conformal Elasticity of Mechanism-Based Metamaterials: Results

 The bulk-boundary correspondence can also be used for prescribing on-demand deformations.
 Given a target deformation field of some section of material, we can determine the suitable actuation pattern by simply examining the local target dilation at the material boundary.
 We illustrate this with three different actuation patterns in Fig.~\ref{fig:conformal_fun}a,b,c.
-We actuate the material at its boundary (the red bars represent actuators) and observe that the deformation is in good agreement with the target deformation: the center of the square coincides very well with the yellow nodes.
+Within a simulation described in Appendix 10, we actuate the material at its boundary (the red bars represent actuators) and observe that the numerically force balanced deformation is in good agreement with the yellow dots that mark the target centers of the squares.
 Of course in addition to being conformal, this procedure is only able to actuate deformations that do not stretch or compress the material beyond the physical bounds of the mechanism itself.
 This task is aided by the maximum modulus principle of conformal maps, in which both the maximum and minimum dilations must occur on the material boundary.
 We can therefore guarantee that for any choice of actuation that varies slowly along the boundary, there is a physically valid soft conformal deformation that will be activated in the interior.
+We propose that such boundary-control may be achieved via the insertion of struts in the pores near the boundary, which, with remote control actuation, would allow these soft modes to be activated remotely on-demand.
+Exploration of this possibility, with applications in development of soft robotics, is reserved for future work.

+While the deformations of Fig.~\ref{fig:conformal_fun} arise from relatively simple functions for the input boundary dilation patterns, each analytic form of the interior deformation turns out to be much more complicated.
+However, one limit is simple enough to offer intuitive insight.
+When the lengthscales at which the dilation varies are much shorter than those at which the boundary curves, the boundary may be treated as that of a semi-infinite plane.
+For conformal metamaterial occupying the infinite upper half plane ($y>0$), and the dilations along the boundary (x-axis) constrained to satisfy $\alpha(x, y=0) = \alpha_0(x)$, there is again only one allowed pattern of dilation, which takes the form